History of Puerto Vallarta, Mexico

 In 1925 when the Montgomery

-Fruit Company purchased about 70,000 acres in near-by Ixtapa,
+Fruit Company purchased some 70,000 acres in nearby Ixtapa,

-Vallarta began to boom due to the surplus of jobs available
+Vallarta began to boom thanks to the surplus of available

-a railway to transport the bananas from Ixtapa to El Salado
+a railway to take the bananas from Ixtapa to El Salado

 estuary where they were loaded onto ships to carry them